Castles of scotland

 Built in the 13th century by the De Soulis Family, it was forfeited by them when William II de Soulis made himself incredibly unpopular by attempting regicide against Robert the Bruce and also found himself accused of witchcraft.
 He earned the title 'Wizard of the North' and was said to have a familiar called 'Robin Redcap,' who was known to be a rather evil wee git, bringing much harm and ruin to the area.

 William II seems to have a lot of folklore surrounding him, which is not too surprising for someone accused of witchcraft at the time.
-One of the stories is that he defeated a giant (The Cout o' Keilder) who wore enchanted armor by knocking him into a river where he drowned.
-This seems out of character and far too helpful to the community to be the William II we've grown to know and hate; he had a reputation as a vile and cruel man, which culminated in him being burnt alive in lead by the locals.
-Except, he didn't; he died a prisoner at Dumbarton Castle.
+One of the stories is that he defeated a giant (The Cout o' Keilder) who wore enchanted armour by knocking him into a river where he drowned.
+This seems out of character and far too helpful to the community to be the William II we've grown to know and hate; he had a reputation as a vile and cruel man, which culminated in him being burned alive in lead by the locals.
+Except, he didn't; he actually died as a prisoner at Dumbarton Castle.

 Kinnaird Head